 However, oftentimes the incentives for doing so are less than altruistic – ‘greenwashing’ has become prevalent.
-That is the act of emphasising the sustainability of a business’ products and services (even if they aren’t sustainable at all) to capitalise on consumer trends around environmentalism and gain a competitive advantage.
+That is the act of emphasising the sustainability of a business’s products and services (even if they aren’t sustainable at all) to capitalise on consumer trends around environmentalism and gain a competitive advantage.

-This can dilute or even hijack the overall message and does nothing to prevent environment’s further decline.
+This can dilute or even hijack the overall message and does nothing to prevent the environment’s further decline.